koduahkk/koduahkk/README.md

 - **Project A:** Building an HR succession planning dashboard in Tableau.
 - **Project B:** Creating an interactive marketing dashboard in Power BI.
+- **Project C:** Automating data cleaning process with Python and Alteryx.

 ## 🌱 Currently Learning